Return to Philosophy Web Homepage philosophy.lander.edu

 Syllabus

-Quiz: Statements and Nonstatements
+Quiz: Distinguishing Statements from Nonstatements

-1. The shape of our bodies--whether bottom-heavy or thick-in-the-middle-- is related to hormone-binding structures on the surface of fat cells.
+1. The shape of our bodies—whether bottom-heavy or thick-in-the-middle — is related to hormone-binding structures on the surface of fat cells.

 2. Isn’t the EEG activity of the conditioned rabbit altered by olfactory bulb waveform patterns?